sparkflows/sparkflows-docs/docs/loadbalancer/configure-for-load-balancer.rst

 application.properties
 ----------------------

-Add the following parameter in application.properties of each Fire Server.
+Add the following parameters in application.properties of each Fire Server.
 This is to enable it to know its IP address.
+Restart Fire Insights Server after making the changes.

 .. list-table::
    :widths: 10 30 20